Congaree and Penn Wedding Photos & Inspiration

 Why We Love Photographing at Congaree and Penn

-What makes Congaree and Penn special from a photography standpoint is the variety of environments packed into one property.
-Within a few minutes of walking, we move from vineyard rows to ancient oaks to a pond with a wooden dock to gravel paths flanked by tall trees.
-Each area has its own character and light quality, which means your gallery has built-in variety without feeling forced or repetitive.
+The variety packed into one property is what makes this place special for photos.
+In a few minutes of walking, we move from vineyard rows to old oaks to a pond with a dock.
+Then gravel paths lined with tall trees.
+Each area has its own light and feel.

-The other thing we appreciate is that this is a real working farm.
-The elements we photograph - the tractor, the carved boulders, the rope swing, even the emus wandering around - aren't staged.
-They're part of what makes this place what it is.
-That authenticity comes through in the images.
+We also love that this is a real working farm.
+The tractor, the carved rocks, the rope swing, even the emus - none of it is staged.
+That honesty comes through in every image.

 Best Photo Locations